vincentgiraud/react-ui-builder/README.md

 **stores/** - folder where all new generated source code of Reflux stores will be written

-There is no any restrictions to structure of any folder, except **.builder** folder.
+There aren't any restrictions to the structure of any folder, except **.builder** folder.
 Also **components-index.js** file has to be somewhere in project's folder.

 **components-index.js** file can be placed almost anywhere in project’s root folder.
 But we recommend place it into subfolder of root folder.